alphabite-dev/medusa-wishlist/README.md

 - ✅ Multiple wishlists per customer
 - ✅ Add/remove items to/from any wishlist
-- ✅ Transfer guest wishlist to customer upon login
+- ✅ Guest wishlist supported + transfer when registered
-- ✅ Authenticated & optionally-authenticated endpoints
-- ✅ Fully typed Medusa JS SDK integration
+- ✅ Fully typed Medusa JS SDK integration with our SDK client
 - ✅ Pagination and filtering built-in
-- ✅ Optional eager loading of items/variants/prices

 ---